malcolmlett/malcolmlett.github.io/Designing-a-Proto-Artificial-General-Intelligence.md

 On a side note, for many years neuroscience and psychology have struggled to understand how humans can apparently learn so fast.
 I suspect the answer is the way that shorter term adaption phases can be used to bootstrap development in longer term phases.

-(tdd: tie into actual neuroscience/developmental psychology theories in this area, and on what the known brain regions and pathways are)
+(tbd: tie into actual neuroscience/developmental psychology theories in this area, and on what the known brain regions and pathways are)

 (tbd: biological background discussing different potentiation levels with different durations)